 The locality of Mertert has a long and dynamic history.
 Formerly the whole region around Mertert and Wasserbillig belonged for about 1000 years to the St. Maximin Abbey of Trier.
-The Benedictine monks found the Mertert estate as administrative seat for their important land holdings.
+The Benedictine monks used the Mertert estate as administrative seat for their important land holdings.
 The seigniory with its residential and operating buildings and a mill was located at the place of the current castle.
 At the time of the French Revolution the abbey was expropriated and the estate and some 45 ha of property were awarded on October 22nd 1797 to Jean-Bernard Schmidt who later married Marguerite Doyé.
-Leaving no descendents, upon their death, the niece of Marguerite Schmit-Doyé, Marguerite Françoise Pescatore inherited in 1822 the whole property.
+As the couple left no descendents, upon their death, the niece of Marguerite Schmit-Doyé, Marguerite Françoise Pescatore inherited in 1822 the whole property.
 Her husband, Charles Beving, was at the time Bourgmester of Mertert.
 In 1870 the property passed into the hands of his nephew Antoine Pescatore.

 During the Second World War German troops crossed the Moselle and it was exlusively during the final phase of the war when Mertert and Wasserbillig suffered its horrors.
 Almost all the road and railway bridges were destroyed; the transfer of the Mertert population into the liberated area of the country was painful.
-The locality was at the centre of the fights when in September 1944 the German and American troops formed a front along the Moselle.
-To escape the hell of battle, some 1500 inhabitants of Wasserbillig abandoned their homes and farms and sought refuge in the galleries of the lime quarry.
+The locality was at the centre of the battles when in September 1944 the German and American troops formed a front along the Moselle.
+To escape the hell of battle, some 1500 inhabitants of Wasserbillig abandoned their homes and farms and sought refuge in the galleries of the limestone quarry.
 This dangerous life in the galleries lasted five weeks, during which the population had to rough it in the most primitive conditions.
 In the galleries there were also some Russian emigrants, workers of the Cerabati factory.

 It was in January 1945 when American troops liberated Mertert.